panichelpdesk/panichd/README.md

 8. If you have followed all these steps, you may access now http://your-laravel-app-URL/panichd in your browser.

+## Configuration
+* Parameters: All classification fields of a ticket are customizable, like priorities, statuses... and within their own menues in the Package.
+* Settings: This package comes with the ability to let you add your own configuration settings, although it will require you to write the necessary code to have it working.
+Anyway, the package comes with a set of configurable settings, which allow you to change many aspects of the Package functionality, like:
+  - Package routes for tickets and admin menues
+  - Tickets workflow (default priority, status...) and default limits
+  - Enable / disable different kind of email notifications
+* Package customization:
+  - You can create a custom Member model, for example to allow using a different table than "users" for PanicHD Members.
+You can read the [configuration steps for that in the wiki](https://github.com/panichelpdesk/panichd/wiki/Package-customizations).

 ## Contributing

 Please read our [contributing reference](CONTRIBUTING.md).